 In 1999 I received a travelling Fellowship from the Winston Churchill Memorial Trust.
 I travelled to West Africa and Brazil and created mixed media sculptural installations as I explored my mixed British-Ghanaian heritage,

-The birth of my son, Leon in 2007 and another move, this time to West Cornwall, led me back to my first love of ceramics.
+The birth of my son, Leon in 2007 and another move in 2009, this time to West Cornwall, led me back to my first love of ceramics.
 I now specialise in hand built Raku fired ceramics inspired by the wild Cornish landscape, which I sell through galleries in Cornwall and London.
 I also run Raku courses and masterclasses from my large studio near Penzance.